-The employment agreements of Dr. Rice and Mr. Chow provide that if their employment is terminated by the Corporation other than for "cause" (defined as (i) theft, fraud, dishonesty or material misconduct of the executive involving the property, business or affairs of the Corporation, which results, or could result in material harm to the Corporation, (ii) any material breach by the NEO of any term of his employment agreement, or (iii) any material breach of the Employee Information and Inventions Agreement (as defined in each employment agreement)), or if the Named Executive Officer resigns for "good reason" (defined as a material reduction in Executive Base Salary (as defined in each employment agreement), unless pursuant to a salary reduction program, a material reduction in the NEO's duties or the relocation of the NEO's principal place of employment) each of Dr. Rice and Mr. Chow shall be entitled to a payment equivalent to 12 months of their respective annual base salaries at the time of termination (Dr. Rice's December 31, 2018 annual base salary represents \$375,950), plus an amount equal to the average bonus remuneration received from the Corporation during the last three years of employment completed prior to the termination date, prorated based on the number of days the executive worked during the year of the termination.
-In addition, the employment agreements of Dr. Rice and Mr. Chow provide that certain payments related to health benefits will continue to be made for a period of 12 months following termination of their employment.
+The employment agreements of Dr. Rice, Mr. Chow and Dr. Marango provide that if their employment is terminated by the Corporation other than for "cause" (defined as (i) theft, fraud, dishonesty or material misconduct of the executive involving the property, business or affairs of the Corporation, which results, or could result in material harm to the Corporation, (ii) any material breach by the NEO of any term of his employment agreement, or (iii) any material breach of the Employee Information and Inventions Agreement (as defined in each employment agreement)), or if the Named Executive Officer resigns for "good reason" (defined as a material reduction in Executive Base Salary (as defined in each employment agreement), unless pursuant to a salary reduction program, a material reduction in the NEO's duties or the relocation of the NEO's principal place of employment) each of Dr. Rice, Mr. Chow and Dr. Marango shall be entitled to a payment equivalent to 12 months of their respective annual base salaries at the time of termination (Dr. Rice's December 31, 2019 annual base salary represents \$561,854, Mr. Chow's December 31, 2019 annual base salary represents \$390,000, plus an amount equal to the average bonus remuneration received from the Corporation during the last three years of employment completed prior to the termination date, prorated based on the number of days the executive worked during the year of the termination.
+In addition, the employment agreements of Dr. Rice, Mr. Chow and Dr. Marango provide that certain payments related to health benefits will continue to be made for a period of 12 months following termination of their employment.

-The employment agreements of Dr. Rice and Mr. Chow provide that, in the event their employment with the Corporation is terminated within three months immediately preceding or 12 months immediately following the consummation of a "change of control" (defined as the consummation of any of the following: (a) the acquisition of the Corporation by another entity be means of any transaction or series of related transactions to which the Corporation is a party, (b) a sale, lease or other conveyance of all or substantially all of the assets of the Corporation, or (c) an liquidation, dissolution or winding up of the Corporation, whether voluntary of involuntary), each of Dr. Rice and Mr. Chow would be eligible, subject to certain conditions, to receive a payment equivalent to 18 months of their annual base salaries at the time of termination, plus an amount equal to 150% of the average bonus remuneration received from the Corporation during the last three years of employment completed prior to the termination date, prorated based on the number of days the executive worked during the year of the termination, as well as continuation of the payments related to health benefits for a period of 12 months following the termination following a change of control.
+The employment agreements of Dr. Rice, Mr. Chow and Dr. Marango provide that, in the event their employment with the Corporation is terminated within three months immediately preceding or 12 months immediately following the consummation of a "change of control" (defined as the consummation of any of the following: (a) the acquisition of the Corporation by another entity be means of any transaction or series of related transactions to which the Corporation is a party, (b) a sale, lease or other conveyance of all or substantially all of the assets of the Corporation, or (c) an liquidation, dissolution or winding up of the Corporation, whether voluntary of involuntary), each of Dr. Rice, Mr. Chow and Dr. Marango would be eligible, subject to certain conditions, to receive a payment equivalent to 18 months of their annual base salaries at the time of termination, plus an amount equal to 150% of the average bonus remuneration received from the Corporation during the last three years of employment completed prior to the termination date, prorated based on the number of days the executive worked during the year of the termination, as well as continuation of the payments related to health benefits for a period of 12 months following the termination following a change of control.

-The employment agreements of Dr. Rice and Mr. Chow provide that in the event of their termination, other than for cause, the vesting and exercisability of all then outstanding unvested stock options, restricted shares or other equity awards then held by such NEO become immediately vested and exercisable and shall remain exercisable as set forth in the applicable award documents.
+The employment agreements of Dr. Rice, Mr. Chow and Dr. Marango provide that in the event of their termination, other than for cause, the vesting and exercisability of all then outstanding unvested share options, RSUs or other equity awards then held by such NEO become immediately vested and exercisable and shall remain exercisable as set forth in the applicable award documents.